sockjs/sockjs-client/README.md

 There are various browser quirks which we don't intend to address:

- * Pressing ESC in Firefox closes SockJS connection.
+ * Pressing ESC in Firefox, before Firefox 20, closes SockJS connection.
 For a workaround and discussion see [#18](https://github.com/sockjs/sockjs-client/issues/18).
  * Jsonp-polling transport will show a "spinning wheel" (aka. "busy indicator") when sending data.